lucahlg/PyCodingExperiment/README.md

 ## 🧪 Experiment for my Master's Thesis research

 This repository contains a set of Python programming exercises.
-Your task is to solve as many challenges as you can.
+Your task is to solve all given exercises.
 Please solve the challenges with Python programming language.